_

 in celebration of a Bruce Lee anniversary.

-Our screening events take place at Sheffield’s historic Abbeydale Picture House
+Our screenings have taken place at Sheffield’s historic Abbeydale Picture House

-– a Grade II listed 1920’s picture palace cinema.
+– opened in 1920, a Grade II listed picture palace cinema –

 www.theabbeydalepicturehouse.com